malonge/DupCheck/README.md

 Given a vcf file and a short-read alignment bam file, identify duplications associated with increased short read coverage.

+This work is a part of a larger panSV-genome analysis that is currently unpublished.
+This code is written expressly for this analysis, and will not be updated or maintained for future use.

+## Dependencies
+- python3
+- numpy (developed and run on v1.17.2)
+- scipy (developed and run on v1.3.1)
+- bedtools (v2.17.0)

 ## Steps
 1. Index